-Maples Group (Dublin), through its leading international law firm, Maples and Calder, advises global financial, institutional, business and private clients on the laws of the British Virgin Islands, the Cayman Islands, Ireland, Jersey and Luxembourg.
-With offices in key jurisdictions around the world, the Maples
+Maples Group advises global financial, institutional, business and private clients on the laws of the British Virgin Islands, the Cayman Islands, Ireland, Jersey, Luxembourg and the Marshall Islands through its leading international law firm, Maples and Calder.
+With offices in key jurisdictions around the world, the Maples Group has specific strengths in the areas of corporate tax, commercial, finance, investment funds, litigation and trusts.
+Maintaining relationships with leading legal counsel, the Group leverages this local expertise to deliver an integrated service offering for global business initiatives.